• Menu

 How does direct sunlight affect us?
 When exposed to sunlight, our bodies respond by producing the “feel-good” hormone called serotonin.
 Serotonin is responsible for boosting our mood and keeping us well-balanced emotionally.

-Still more telling is the fact that there are more suicides during the winter months.
+Moderate exposure to natural sunlight can do wonders for our mental health.
+It can ward off depression and anxiety and impart a sense of happiness and wellbeing.
+This is why there is a documented phenomenon of seasonal anxiety disorder.
+Still more telling is the fact that there are more suicides during winter months.
 It is speculated that this is related to much less sun exposure during these darker times of the year.

 Investigators also found that the average number of hours of sunshine per month was significantly correlated with completed suicide as well as the use of violent methods.